A Framework for Quantum Data Center Emulation Using Digital Quantum Computers

-In Fig.\ref{f:ResultsGates} (a) and (b), which correspond to the cat-comm CNOT gate with control initialized in $\ket{0}$ and $\ket{1}$, the red line represents idealized simulation via AerSimulator ($\alpha = 0.0415$ km$^{-1}$), while the orange, blue, and green curves correspond to telecom fiber types G-652-D, G-654-D, and G-655-D, respectively.
+In Fig.~\ref{f:ResultsGates}(a) and (b), which correspond to the Cat-Comm CNOT gate with the control initialized in $\ket{0}$ and $\ket{1}$, the red line represents idealized simulation via \texttt{AerSimulator} ($\alpha = 0.0415$ km$^{-1}$), while the light blue, dark blue, and navy blue curves correspond to telecom fiber types G-652-D, G-654-E, and G-655-D, respectively.
 As expected, the gate success probability decays drastically with increasing steps.
-Notably, a 20\% initial drop highlights the impact of transduction noise, and a clear performance gap emerges between theoretical simulations and real-hardware results.

-This discrepancy underscores the importance of using real quantum testbeds, as qubit decoherence during communication setup significantly reduces final gate fidelity—beyond what communication noise alone predicts.
-Our framework captures both communication noise and native decoherence effects without requiring separate modeling, since real qubits are employed.
-A similar trend is observed for the TP1 protocol in Fig.\ref{f:ResultsGates}(c) and (d), corresponding to control states $\ket{0}$ and $\ket{1}$, respectively.
+Notably, a 30\% initial drop highlights the impact of transduction noise, and a clear performance gap emerges between theoretical simulations and real-hardware results.
+A similar trend is observed for the TP1 protocol in Fig.~\ref{f:ResultsGates}(c) and (d), corresponding to control states $\ket{0}$ and $\ket{1}$, respectively.